Plugin Registration

 }

-, you can access
+, you can directly access those class instances:

 $this->hourlyRateModel->remove(123);